SamSherrill/2nd-homework/assignment-explanation.md

 * Using Bootstrap, recreate your portfolio site with the following items:

-   * A navbar (SERIF FONT for the nave bar header & the header within the main page.
+   * A navbar (SERIF FONT for the nav bar header & the header within the main page.
 Sans Serif for all other text it looks like.)

    * A responsive layout